ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * REQ25: Specify if any part of the KDC interface as defined in this document is not supported by the KDC (see {{kdc-if}}).

+* REQ26: If the AIF format of 'scope' is used, register its specific instance of "Toid" and "Tperm", as well as the corresponding Media Type and Content-Format, as per the guidelines in {{I-D.ietf-ace-aif}}.

 * OPT1: Optionally, specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' is not used (see {{token-post}}).

 * OPT2: Optionally, specify the additional parameters used in the exchange of Token Transfer Request and Response (see {{token-post}}).